Clive Pearson: Early life and education

-Clive was born in Kensington, the second son of industrialist Weetman Pearson, 1st Viscount Cowdray and Annie Pearson, Viscountess Cowdray.

-He attended Rugby School and Trinity College, Cambridge, graduating BA in engineering in 1908.
+Pearson was born in Kensington, London, on 12 August 1887, the second son of the industrialist Weetman Pearson, 1st Viscount Cowdray and Annie Pearson, Viscountess Cowdray.
+He was educated at Rugby School and Trinity College, Cambridge, where he graduated BA in engineering in 1908.

 Military service

-During the First World War, Clive was commissioned into the Sussex Yeomanry, reaching the rank of major.
+During the First World War, Pearson served in the Sussex Yeomanry and reached the rank of major.